Wednesday, June 30

 1. If some bloke comes up to you in an airport, uttering ‘Taxi-Taxi’ as if he’s about to sell you a kidney, it’s best not to take a ride.
 He’s illegal.
 Go to the regular – authorized – white cab stand just outside the airport.
 You’ll know you’re in the right place when you see the handwritten sheets of paper taped on some of the signposts there. picture from www.Romafaschifo.com

-2. Right now, the tariff from Fiumicino (aka Leonardo daVinci) airport is at 40 euro fixed price, including tip & bags (extra persons about 1 euro each).
-This is the case if you are traveling to the City Center (or, inside the walls, so to speak).
+2. Right now, the tariff from Fiumicino (aka Leonardo daVinci) airport is at 48 euro fixed price, including tip & bags (extra persons about 1 euro each).
+This is the case if you are traveling to the City Center (or, inside the Aurelian walls, as if newcomers to Italy know what that is).
 If you’ve passed an immense brick wall with huge archways for cars to pass under, chances are, you’re inside the walls.
 Going anywhere else, the fee is what’s on the meter.

-3. Note the medallion number on the outside door of your taxi – copiously.
+3. So, before you get in the cab, note the medallion number on the outside door of your taxi – copiously -- I personally like to take a photo with my phone.
 Rome is quite serious about weeding out the thieves.
-Any question about the price, don’t pay it and call 113 for the police.
+Any question over the cost of your ride, don’t pay it and call 113 for the police.

-4. Ask first if they have air conditioning = aria condizionata.
-If they say ‘it’s broken’ (and each summer, there is such an epidemic of broken air conditioners in taxis, you’d think by now all Taxis would have been recalled), you can take another taxi and let that guy sit & sweat.
-This does not, however, signify that the taxi driver then turns it on much, and often, they leave a window open so they don’t catch cold.
+4. In summer, ask first if they have air conditioning = aria condizionata.
+Generally, they'll say ‘It’s broken’ (each summer, there is such an epidemic of broken air conditioners in taxis, you’d think by now all Taxis would have been recalled).
+You can take another taxi and let that guy sit & sweat.
+This does not, however, signify that the taxi driver then turns it on much, often leaving a window open so they don’t catch cold.

-Or, to avoid this entire hassle, book an airport transfer - private car or minibus with www.DriverinItaly.com
+5. Or, to avoid this entire hassle, book an airport transfer - private car or minibus with www.DriverinItaly.com or take those groovy fast buses that wizz you into the City Center.

 TopGun said...